cdapio/cdap/docs/developer-guide/source/rest_api.rst

 	GET /v2/tables/mytable/rows/status

-Similarly to `reading data from a Table`_, explicitly list the columns that you want to delete by adding a parameter of the form ``?columns=<column-key,...>``.
-See the examples under `reading data from a Table`_.
+Similarly to `Reading Data from a Table`_, explicitly list the columns that you want to delete by adding a parameter of the form ``?columns=<column-key,...>``.
+See the examples under `Reading Data from a Table`_.

-Deleting data from a DataSet
+Deleting Data from a DataSet
 ----------------------------

 To clear a dataset from all data, submit an HTTP POST request::